AlienMiylla/WHSTechNotes/journal.md

 # January 6, 2026

 I only used my phone which is doom scorlled and play my favorite game Smash Legends.
 I get a brand new Nintendo Switch 2 and that was the only technology I used over my break.

+# January 12, 2026

+There are weird people out there looking at 8 year old kids or little kids.
+Other people just want to online date and that is grosse what if they lie about there age.
+Giving your personal information because then they can track you and find you and do some bad stuff to you and I don't want to know what they do to you or someone else.